wp-plugins/avchat-3/readme.txt

 Yes, of course.
 If you've noticed a bug or a problem with the plugin, please report it to support@avchathq.com.

-Please take into consideration that ***PRO*** users have personalized support, but we will take into consideration all the emails.
+Please take into consideration that ***PRO*** users receive priority support, but we will take into account all the emails.

 We also have a support forum: http://avchat.net/forum that is very useful in obtaining the information you desire.